English Language Proficiency Assessment

 Currently, certification is required for test administrators on an every other year basis.
 If new to the role, or administering grades formerly not certified for, then certification for the specific grade and mode of test must be completed and passed prior to administering the test.

 To start the WIDA ACCESS 2.0 training certification process you will need a WIDA.us account.
 Test administrators should contact their District Test Coordinator to set up the 2 needed accounts for WIDA Assessments.
-New District level staff can contact SDE Coordinator for needed accounts.

 Alternate ACCESS for ELLs is administered to students grades 1-12 identified as English learners with significant cognitive disabilities who are unable to meaningfully participate in the ACCESS 2.0 assessment.
 This is a paper-based assessment.
 Only students who meet the criteria for the ISAT (state testing) ALT are eligible for the Alternate ACCESS for ELLs test.